-Such a determination would allow EU nonbank SDs to comply with the capital and reporting requirements under the CEA through compliance with the corresponding requirements under EU regulations.
+Such a determination would allow PRA-designated UK nonbank SDs to comply with the capital and reporting requirements under the CEA through compliance with the corresponding requirements under UK PRA regulations.
 The determination request covers a wide range of important financial protection requirements, including those relating to regulatory objectives, qualifying and minimum capital requirements, financial reporting, and supervision and enforcement.
-The Commission proposes to grant the Applicants' request and issue a capital comparability determination in the form of a Commission order, subject to an extensive array of conditions.
+The CFTC proposes to grant the Applicants' request and issue a capital comparability determination in the form of a CFTC order, subject to an extensive array of conditions.